difince/vml-2023/README.md

 ## Prerequisites

-To successfully run the example provided in this repository, Kubeflow cluster and KServe ModelMesh need to brought up.
-Before installing them, you must have the following dependencies installed in local environment.
+To successfully run the example provided in this repository, Kubeflow cluster and KServe ModelMesh need to be brought up.
+Before installing them, you must have the following dependencies installed in a local environment.
 - Python 3.9+
 - Docker
 - Kubectl